ravendesignsystem/rds/src/docs/dev/main-concepts/themes/index.md

 1. **Vertical navigation**: using a multi-column layout to provide a left-side column for vertical navigation using the `b-menu` block.
 2. **Top horizontal navigation**: a horizontal navigation can be set up in the [masthead block](#).

-**Note**: you may notice throughout this RDS docs site that the navigation jumps between the top horizontal nav and the left-side vertical nav.
-For example, this page, you are reading now, uses the left side vertical nav and [this page]({{site.url}}/dev/blocks/header/banner/) uses the top horizontal nav. **Don't do this**.
-Pick a navigation structure and stick to it throughout your entire site.
-The only reason we do it on this site is on [the pages]({{site.url}}/dev/blocks/header/banner/) using the top horizontal nav, we needed to showcase full width items or use the one column layout.
-To select the best navigation for your site, read the docs below outlining the differences and use cases.